cloudspannerecosystem/autoscaler/README.md

 The Autoscaler is a [Cloud Spanner Ecosystem](https://www.cloudspannerecosystem.dev/about) project based on open source contributions.
 We'd love for you to [report issues, file feature requests][new-issue], and [send pull requests][new-pr] (see [Contributing](README.md#contributing)).
-Note that it is not officially supported by Google as part of the Cloud Spanner product so if you have issues using the Autoscaler, please [Open an issue](https://github.com/cloudspannerecosystem/autoscaler/issues/new) instead of contacting Google Cloud Support.
+The Autoscaler is not officially covered by the Google Cloud Spanner product support.

 ## Contributing